acse-srm3018/DeeplearningProxy/README.md

 ## More information

 For more information on the project specfication, see the [notebooks](https://github.com/acse-srm3018/DeeplearningProxy/tree/main/Notebooks) directory.
-For use the saved models, you can use [pressure saved models](https://drive.google.com/file/d/1KIqCAb0x7xoZmTSg0MlSYRPbXPSilWVF/view?usp=sharing).
+For use the saved models, you can use:
+- RR U-Net for pressure model can be found in this [saved RR U-Net model]("https://drive.google.com/file/d/1KIqCAb0x7xoZmTSg0MlSYRPbXPSilWVF/view?usp=sharing").
+- A RR U-Net for pressure model can be found in this [saved A RR U-Net model]("https://drive.google.com/file/d/1hgLPrv5yL9yn8MHt0BnQQQCBAXCRlRbv/view?usp=sharing").
+- RR U-Net for saturation model can be found in this [saved RR U-Net model]("https://drive.google.com/file/d/1WWsKbKtlaxjGHTNZiAbLucjvrIiMgWSE/view?usp=sharing").
+- A RR U-Net for saturation model can be found in this [saved A RR U-Net model]("https://drive.google.com/file/d/1Ph8zCWKTWR2q339V44PINRVvrxkSGb4d/view?usp=sharing").

 ## Further investigation